debraysimon/thingpark-global-sim/docs/device-manager-user-guide/doing-multicast/index.md

   added to this multicast group.
 For more information, see [Adding a   base station tag to a multicast   group](create-multicast-group-associated-base-stations-group.md#adding-a-base-station-tag-to-a-multicast-group).

 The multicast downlink is an unconfirmed data down message without MAC commands.
-For more information, see [LRC-AS Tunnel Interface Developer Guide].
+For more information, see [LRC-AS Tunnel Interface Developer Guide](https://docs.thingpark.com/thingpark-wireless/7.2/docs/user-guide-tpw/integrating-applications-with-tpw#lrc-as-tunnel-interface-developer-guide-for-cellular).

 ![](./_images/about-multicast.png)